The Pandemic's Enduring Toll: Just Over 1 in 4 Eighth-Graders Proficient in Math in 2024

 Why Math Scores Matter

 Researchers have documented a connection between math proficiency and future academic, economic and job success.
-Increasingly, sharp math skills — along with proficiency in science, technology and engineering — is viewed as critical to building a strong 21st-century workforce.
+Increasingly, competent math skills — along with proficiency in science, technology and engineering — is viewed as critical to building a strong 21st-century workforce.

 Race, Ethnicity and Math Proficiency